 It’s pronounced House-ton, not Houston

-The pizza and bagels truly do live up to the hype
+The pizza and bagels genuinely do live up to the hype

 Pizza and bagels are almost as synonymous with New York as the Brooklyn Bridge and Lady Liberty.
 After trying your first bite, you may discover a lifelong love affair.
-You’ll find pizza shops all throughout the city and with many places charging only $1 a slice you may soon want to consider a gym membership.
-Speaking of which…
+You’ll find pizza shops throughout the city, and with many places charging only $1 a slice, you may soon want to consider a gym membership.
+Speaking of which.

 You will do a lot of walking